 About the Program

-Over the course of six episodes, each cohort will receive a tailor-made program comprising the following components:
+Over the course of every webinar series, each cohort will receive a tailor-made program comprising the following components:

 Each episode is focused on a specific challenge facing our participants and how they can use practical, affordable and easily available solutions to address it.
 Our team gathers questions and interacts on the live chat throughout the episode and help guide the live Q&A segment to address pressing questions (we also provide direct follow up with videos and other helpful content to address any unanswered questions).

 We work with local leadership to determine the ideal location to conduct physical training and demonstrations.
 Our researchers demonstrate the application of best practices and new solutions on the ground.
 As paricipants are often spread over a wide geographic area, those who cannot join physically are invited to participate virtually, and all participants gain from seeing the practices they learnt about in theory being applied in a familiar setting.

 As part of our investment in the growth and impact of each participant, program graduates are invited to join an ever growing alumni network for peer engagement.
 Using this platform, participants can ask questions, provide advice and support and be active and contributing members of a growing community of smallholder farmers.
 We regularly update the forum with new information and our experts are ongoing, contributing members.

 Live interactive webinars taught by leading Israeli experts

 Q&A function enabling participants to raised extension questions with Israeli experts